Dharmendrastm/Cybersecurity_common_questions/README.md

 ---
 # What is Burpsuite?
-Burpsuite is a set of tools for penetration testing of webappliactions.
+Burpsuite is a set of tools for penetration testing of webapplications.
 It was developed by the company named by Portswigger.which is the also alias of its founder dafydd struff.

 | Tool | Desription | Key features |
 |-----|------------|--------------|